 Posted May 2017

 Do you need to borrow money?
 While cash might be the best way to pay, everyday expenses like utility bills and stubborn debt means you can't always save money by investing in a term deposit or savings account to prepare for your next big purchase.

-Maybe you’re wanting to finance a new or used vehicle?
+Maybe you want to buy a new car?
 Looking to reduce your debts?
 Or planning a big-ticket purchase?
 If you’re one of these many New Zealanders in need of a quick cash injection, a credit card or personal loan could be exactly what you’re looking for.

 While loans and credit cards share similarities - they both let you borrow money, charge interest, and require that you pay that money back - they also differ in ways that can mean the difference between a manageable repayment and out-of-control debt.

 Today we're helping you make that decision easy by looking at the top 3 things you need to consider when deciding whether a loan or credit card makes the most sense for your next purchase, big or small.